 Goal: Support school gardens and farms in every school.

-At least 206 school gardens exist in Washington State as of 2018
+There are at least 288 school gardens in Washington State

 Farm to Early Care & Education (ECE)